-The promotion would be in seniority.
-With this promotion they gain the authority of the title of Senior Basket Weaver (not Spanish for Mr.).
+It's a promotion in seniority.
+With this promotion they gain the authority of the title of Senior Basket Weaver (not to be confused with Señor Basket Weaver).
 They are the experts of basket weaving in your company.
-They are the ones that leadership go to for consultation about how the organization might implement an idea they have.
-They are the go-to for anything basket weaving, and their expertise and hard work is recognized via title.
+They are the ones that leadership go to for consultation about how the organization might execute an idea they have.
+They are the go-to for anything related to basket weaving, and their expertise and hard work is recognized via title and consultation.

-Though they do not officially lead other basket weavers, they can act as the technical resource for them.
-They aren't responsible for the professional development of the weavers like their supervisors are, but they are an encyclopedia of basket weaving information that more junior weavers can go to for technical answers and direction.
+Though they do not officially lead other Basket Weavers, they can act as the technical resource for them.
+They aren't responsible for the professional development of the weavers like their supervisors are, but they are an encyclopedia of basket weaving information that more junior weavers can go to for technical guidance and leadership.

 People leaders might set the goal, but the specialist leaders will help the org figure out how to get there.

 Allow people to change paths.
 Perhaps over time they discover the passion and develop the skills to lead people.
 Maybe they get tired of just weaving baskets and want to explore that challenge.
-Or vice versa, they realize their passion is not leading after all and they want to go back to basket weaving.
-Allow the freedom to make that decision, and support their desire to do so.
+Or vice versa, they realize their passion is not leading after all and they want to go back to weaving baskets, or even weaving straw hats!
+Allow them the freedom to make that decision, and support their desire to do so.